 If you have been injured in a crash with a driver who was speeding, you may be eligible for compensation if you can demonstrate that the driver’s negligent behavior was the cause of the accident.
 You should consider hiring an attorney as soon as possible to help you collect and preserve the evidence you need to succeed.
 If a law enforcement officer detected the driver’s speeding, the police report can be a valuable piece of evidence to support your claim.
 Video footage of the accident, witness testimony, and pictures of the accident that show skidmarks or the force of impact can also be important.
 You may also need to demonstrate that you were not speeding at the time, as any behavior that points to your own negligence could decrease your compensation.

-At Mevorah Law Offices LLC, we believe in doing our part to reduce speeding accidents in Illinois by holding negligent drivers accountable, and we want to help you get the compensation you deserve for you or your loved one.
+At Mevorah & Giglio Law Offices, we believe in doing our part to reduce speeding accidents in Illinois by holding negligent drivers accountable, and we want to help you get the compensation you deserve for you or your loved one.
 We offer free consultations when you contact an experienced Lombard personal injury attorney at 630-473-9685.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: